doctorzpfeng/starter-hugo-academic-fzp/content/home/accomplishments.md

   - certificate_url:
     date_end: ''
-    date_start: '2022-05-27'
+    date_start: '2021-10-15'
-    description: This paper has been preprinted in arXiv on 27, May, 2022 and under review in IEEE Transactions on Aerospace and Electronic System.
-Zhenpeng Feng is the first author and corresponding author.
+    description: This paper has been published in Remote Sensing on 15, October, 2021.
+Zhenpeng Feng is the first author.
     organization: arXiv
     organization_url: https://arxiv.org/abs/2205.13294
-    title: 15 October 2021 Paper " Analytical Interpretation of Latent Codes in InfoGAN with SAR Images" has been preprinted in arXiv !
+    title: 15 October 2021 Paper " Analytical Interpretation of Latent Codes in InfoGAN with SAR Images" has been published in Remote Sensing !

 design:
   columns: '2'